cburnell/ARSIS-6/ARSIS-Unity/Assets/Labs/EventSystem/EventSystem.md

 - IntStore.cs
 ```

-# Part 1: Creating A Basic Interface
+# Part 1: Creating A Basic System
 ## UI
-Before we set up the backend events, lets create a simple UI to display the outputs so we can see them in action.
+Before we start setting up the backend events, let's create a simple user interface (UI) to display the
+outputs so we can see them in action.
-1. Create a new empty scene for this lab and open it.
-We can do this by selecting `File > New Scene` from the Unity Editor menu
+1. Create a new empty scene for this lab by selecting File > New Scene from the Unity Editor menu.
-2. We will need to add a text display and a button to the scene.
+2. Add a text display and a button to the scene by following these steps.
-   - To create the text and basic canvas add a Text gameobject to the scene `GameObject > UI > Text`
+   - To create the text, add a Text gameobject to the scene by selecting `GameObject > UI > Text` from the unity editor menu.
-   - To create the button right click the Canvas in he hirarchy and add a Button gameobject `UI > Button`
+   - To create the button, right click the Canvas object in the hirarchy window select `UI > Button`
      - You can change the text on the button by changing the text on the child Text gameobject

 Now the scene should look like this: